shahidost/Baseline4VTKEL/README.md

 - Inernet connection for enabling PIKES tool

 ### Running VTKEL system:
-Follow step by step [guidelines](https://github.com/shahidost/Baseline4VTKEL/tree/master/source) to run VTKEL system.
+Follow step by step these [guidelines](https://github.com/shahidost/Baseline4VTKEL/tree/master/source) to run VTKEL system in your local machine.

 ### Quality of VTKEL baseline:
 The quality of *VTKEL* system evaluation is shown in below *Table* and for details evaluations please read our paper: